nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

   - [`List`](accessrecord_structured_development_list.html), [`ReferralRequest`](accessrecord_structured_development_referralrequest.html) and [`Condition`](accessrecord_structured_problems.html) resources representing the patient's referrals will be returned.

-- when the `referralsSearchPeriod` is set:
+- when the `referralSearchPeriod` is set:
   - when a `start` value is set, all referrals with an `ReferralRequest.authoredOn` after the date **MUST** be returned
   - and when an `end` value is set, all referrals with an `ReferralRequest.authoredOn` before the date **MUST** be returned
   - and when both a `start` and `end` are specified, referrals with an `ReferralRequest.authoredOn` after the `start` and with an `ReferralRequest.authoredOn` before the `end` **MUST** be returned